 In order to assess the progress of students enrolled in the internship class, each student is asked to keep an internship portfolio.
-A portfolio has been defined as "a purposeful collection of student work that exhibits the student's efforts, progress, and achievements in one or more areas.
-The collection must include student participation in selecting contents, the criteria for selection, the criteria for judging merit, and evidence of student self-reflection" (Paulson, Paulson, & Meyer, cited in Jones, 1994, p.
-24).
-Portfolios are useful in assessing what you learned over the course of your internship.
+A portfolio is a collection of artifacts that document the work you have done focusing on the skills and knowledge acquired during your internship experience.
 As you construct your portfolio, you will gain insight into areas of personal strengths and weaknesses, skills you have acquired, and communication concepts that you have utilized.

 What to include in your portfolio:

-1. Two page description of your internship position.
-Include the types of projects you will be completing, the hours you will be working, the people you will be reporting to, etc...
+- Description of your Internship Position (click for form): Include the types of projects you will be completing, the hours you will be working, the people you will be reporting to, etc.

-2. Two-three page description of your goals and expectations for the internship.
-Be specific; do not offer broad, general goals.
-Your goals can focus on job-related goals as well as personal g growth goals.
+- Description of Goals and Expectations: Two-three pages describing specific goals and expectations for the internship.
+Do not offer broad, general goals.
+Your goals can focus on job-related goals as well as personal growth goals.
 Indicate how your internship will help you accomplish your goals.
 What steps will you take to reach the goals you have set?

-3. Weekly journals.
-Each week you are required to write a 2-page journal.
+- Weekly journals: Each week you are required to write a 2-page journal.
 In the journal, describe briefly the activities you engaged in during the week.
 Then select a communication concept and discuss the role the communication concept played during the internship that week.
 Be specific when discussing the communication concept.
 Please see the example of journal one and example journal two.

-5. Time sheets.
-Please keep track of your hours that you work each week.
+- Time sheets: Please keep track of your hours that you work each week.
 Have your supervisor sign the sheet verifying your hours.

-6. Supervisor evaluations.
-I will send a form to your supervisor once during your internship.
+- Supervisor Evaluation (click for form): I will send a form to your supervisor once during your internship.